-But first, do you know the difference between a target market and a target audience?
+We’ll start by learning the difference between a target market and a target audience.

 What is a Target Market in Ecommerce?

-If you sell baby clothing, small children will be your end customers.
+If you sell kids clothes, obviously, the kids will be your end customers.
 And if you decide to sell only to the UK market, you can further narrow down your target market.

-Likewise, if you have a narrow target market, it is easy to create traction in your business.
+Likewise, if you have a narrow target market, it is easy to create engagement in your business.
 Once you grow your business, of course, you can expand your boundaries.

 Another good example is the trends.
 Trends are not similar in different markets.
 Something popular in the UK might not sell well in the US market.
 So, if you are only focusing on the UK market, you can quickly refine your product portfolio to match the UK trends.